and the implications of the way they voted

 The Interactive Presenter™ captures audience voting results in both graphical and data forms.

-You can choose to display or not display the responses on-screen.
 The choice you make will depend on what is best for the objectives of your presentation.

 All data captured can be easily analysed afterwards usually through automatically exporting it to other very familiar applications like Excel for further manipulation.